nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The GUI for `AddWindow` and `EditWindow` are done using JavaFX with SceneBuilder.
 The adding and editing mechanism is driven by the CLI commands, `add` and `edit`, and both goes through their respective `Parser`

-Step 1: User input is retrieved from their respective `TextField`.
+Step 1: User input is retrieved from its respective `TextField`.

 Step 2: User input is strung together to follow the proper `Command` format, which is then passed to `Logic` to handle the rest of the execution.